 There is nothing except everything … everything that really matters in the end.

-Is it a challenge for you to choose stillness?
+Is it a challenge for you to stop rushing and choose stillness?
 Join the conversation in the comments!

 Thank you for your comments and emails in response to the last post!
 The list of people, situations, and concerns has served as a daily reminder for me to offer light rather than fear darkness.
 In fact, your responses inspired an idea for a new, forthcoming series here at A Wish Come Clear!